Reviews

 Meade 8″ LX90 ACF Review: Partially Recommended Scope

-For those looking for a lightweight and portable telescope with good optics, the Meade 8” LX90 ACF is worth considering if no alternative 8” Schmidt-Cassegrain configuration is available, but other telescopes are simply a better deal for the money and often have more capabilities.
+For those looking for a lightweight and portable telescope with good optics, the Meade 8” LX90 ACF is worth considering if no alternative 8” Schmidt-Cassegrain configuration is available.
+But from what I've experienced, other telescopes are simply a better deal for the money and often have more capabilities.

 Vixen R130SF/Porta II Telescope Review: Partially Recommended